deMenschRutger/SmashArchive/README.md

 ## Installing
 ### Back-end
-The SmashArchive back-end is built on the Symfony 4 framework.
+The SmashArchive back-end is built on the Symfony 4 framework (it requires PHP 7.2).
 To install the project, first check out the repository (use the develop branch initially), then navigate to the Symfony root directory (`/source/symfony`) in your terminal and run: